First Year Cross-Border Founder: Every Decision Map

 What is the first structural decision a cross-border founder needs to make?

-Tax residency determination comes first.
-Tax residency constrains entity choice (which jurisdictions are structurally compatible), entity constrains banking options (US entities unlock US banking), and banking constrains payment processing.
-Making decisions out of this sequence — for example, forming a US LLC before understanding tax residency implications — creates structural gaps that surface during compliance events.
+Tax residency.
+It constrains entity choice, entity constrains banking, banking constrains payment processing.
+Forming a US LLC before understanding tax residency implications creates gaps that surface during compliance events.

 Can I figure out my cross-border structure as I go?

-Deferring structural decisions does not avoid them — it creates a default position that compounds.
-Every month of invoicing without an entity creates sole proprietor income classification.
+You can try, but deferral creates default positions that compound.
+Every month invoicing without an entity creates sole proprietor income classification.
 Every month of banking without documentation creates audit trail gaps.
 Every quarter without estimated tax payments creates penalty exposure.
-The cost of addressing these in month twelve is materially higher than addressing them in month one.
+Fixing these in month twelve costs far more than addressing them in month one.

 What mistakes do first-year cross-border founders make most often?

-The most common structural mistakes are: forming an entity in the wrong jurisdiction (US LLC when no US banking or client need exists), choosing a state based on marketing rather than structural fit (Delaware when Wyoming is cheaper with equivalent protection), opening only one bank account (single point of failure), and ignoring tax residency until the first filing deadline.
-Each of these creates path dependency that is expensive to unwind.
+Forming an entity in the wrong jurisdiction (US LLC when no US banking or client need exists).
+Choosing a state based on marketing rather than fit (Delaware when Wyoming is cheaper with equivalent protection — see the best state for non-resident LLC guide).
+Opening only one bank account (single point of failure).
+Ignoring tax residency until the first filing deadline.
+Each creates path dependency that's expensive to unwind.

 What compliance obligations start immediately after forming an LLC?

-From the moment the LLC is formed: registered agent must be maintained (or the entity risks dissolution), annual report and franchise tax obligations begin accruing (due dates vary by state), Form 5472 filing is required annually for foreign-owned LLCs ($25,000 penalty for non-filing), and estimated tax payments may be due quarterly depending on the owner's tax residency.
+From day one: registered agent must be maintained (or the entity risks dissolution), annual report and franchise tax obligations begin accruing (due dates vary by state), Form 5472 is required annually for foreign-owned LLCs ($25,000 penalty for non-filing), and estimated tax payments may be due quarterly depending on tax residency.
 Banking KYC reviews also become ongoing.

 Key Takeaways

-- The first year creates a dependency chain — tax residency constrains entity choice, entity constrains banking, banking constrains payment processing — and decisions made out of sequence create structural gaps that surface during compliance events.
+- Year one creates a dependency chain: tax residency constrains entity choice, entity constrains banking, banking constrains payment processing.
+Decisions made out of sequence create structural gaps that surface during compliance events.

-- Tax residency is structurally the first decision that matters, but it is commonly the last one addressed; forming an entity before clarifying residency can create unanticipated obligations in unexpected jurisdictions.
+- Tax residency is the first decision that matters, but commonly the last one addressed.
+Forming an entity before clarifying residency can create obligations in jurisdictions you didn't expect.

-- The documentation baseline established in months 5-6 (operating agreement, contractor agreements, bookkeeping system) determines how effectively the business can respond to its first compliance events in months 7-9; documentation created retroactively is weaker than documentation that existed contemporaneously.
+- The documentation baseline from months 5-6 (operating agreement, contractor agreements, bookkeeping) determines how well you can respond to first compliance events in months 7-9.
+Documentation created retroactively is weaker than documentation that existed at the time.

-- Default positions created by reactive decisions — whatever entity was fastest, whatever bank would open an account, whatever tax treatment the first filing established — carry the same structural weight as deliberate choices and accumulate structural debt that increases the cost of every future change.
+- Default positions from reactive decisions -- whatever entity was fastest, whatever bank would open an account, whatever the first filing established -- carry the same structural weight as deliberate choices and accumulate debt that increases the cost of every future change.

-- The cost of structural correction is lowest when decisions are made deliberately and in sequence during year one, and grows with each month of continued operation under default positions — the first year creates precedent that everything after either builds on or pays to change.
+- Structural correction costs the least when decisions are made deliberately and in sequence during year one.
+Each month under default positions adds another layer.
+The first year creates precedent that everything after either builds on or pays to change.

 References